thattommyhall/hackercup2013/README.md

 # hackercup2013

-A Clojure library designed to ... well, that part is up to you.

 ## Usage

-FIXME
+Run lein tests to test, run each module after downloading the input file to process it.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Tom Hall

 Distributed under the Eclipse Public License, the same as Clojure.